 A subsidized loan is awarded on the basis of financial need.
 You will not be charged any interest before you begin repayment or during authorized periods of deferment.
 The federal government "subsidizes" the interest during these periods.
+You may not receive Direct Subsidized Loans for more than 150% of your published length of your academic program (SULA: Subsidized Usage Limit Applies).
+For example, if you are enrolled in a 2-year associate degree program, the maximum period for which you can receive Direct Subsidized Loans is 3 years (150% of 2 years = 3 years).

 An unsubsidized loan is not awarded on the basis of need.
 You'll be charged interest from the time the loan is disbursed until it is paid in full.
-If you allow the interest to accumulate, it will be capitalized; that is, the interest will be added to the principal amount of your loan and additional interest will be based upon the higher amount.
+If you allow the interest to accumulate, it will be capitalized; that is, the interest will be based upon the higher amount.
 This will increase the amount you have to repay.
 If you choose to pay the interest as it accumulates, you'll repay less in the long run.